port19x/port19.xyz/content/zola.md

 A non-moronic directory structure.
 No theme required by default, you write the templates yourself.
 Unpolluted search results when checking for details.
-Thats where left off.
+Thats where I left off.
 Convinced of zola but not yet applying it.

 So the better answer to "Using Hugo without a theme" would have been "Use zola"